DMGCK/keeper/keeper.client/Req.md

 The user should be pushed back to the home page when they attempt to open a Vault Page for a vault they do not have access to.
-Clicking on a keep card opens the keep in a modal which adheres to mock
+Clicking on a keep card opens the keep in a modal which adheres to mock UI adheres to all phases of CodeWorks Design Requirements